 Within her role, Tabitha assesses people for intake into their programs, as well as training other support workers.
 She says that the one on one interaction with clients is what she loves the most, as well as the fact that no two days are the same.

-The role of an Alcohol and Other Drugs Support Worker
+What is the role of an Alcohol and Other Drugs (AOD) Support Worker?

 On a typical day as an AOD Support Worker, your tasks may include: